PatWie/feather/README.md

+**This is only a draft/attempt to create a C++11 version of the CUDA API.
+However, C++11 does not work that well with NVCC compiler.
+The most useful function (*computing indicies of nd-arrays*) is now located at https://github.com/PatWie/cuda_utils.
+And this archive is read-only.
+If the nvcc gets better, I will revisit this attempt here.**

 # Feather - CUDA C++11 API

 An attempt to create a C++11 cuda wrapper *without* being obtrusive or encapsulate all cuda call.